kazu-nemoto/kazu-nemoto.github.io/_posts/2025-03-17-beingprestegious.md

 categories: [award]
 ---

-Linkedin pops up, saying "I am thrilled to announce that I got a offer,,, "<br>
+Linkedin pops up, saying "I am thrilled to announce that I got an offer,,, "<br>
 In X, I am always looking for a baby's prank though I can always find "I won the final pitch at Techcrunch,,,"<br>

 Few years ago, I was around 19 or 20, and I felt I should've won any pitch contest.
 However, actually, that means nothing in my opinion. <br>